shiyun36/dsa3101/README.md

 ## Local Development
 If the need for local development arises with a locally hosted database, follow the instructions below.
 Ensure that the Docker Container has started.
-1. Before Dockerizing the container, go to the db folders and the main script.
+1. Before Dockerizing the container, go to the db folders and its scripts and the main script.
 Uncomment the lines with
    ```
      db_name = os.getenv('db_name')
      db_user = os.getenv('db_user')